selwynpolit/d9book/book/bq.md

 return batch_process(\'node/177467\');
 ```

-Notice also you can set up a \$batch array with a title, progress
+Notice also you can set up a `$batch` array with a title and a progress
 message with some variables that will get displayed.

-You specify a 'finished' index which identifies a function to call after
+You specify a `finished` index which identifies a function to call after
 the batch is finished processing as in the example below.

 ```
 'finished' => '\Drupal\batch_examples\Form\BatchForm::batchFinished',
 ```

-Here is the batchFinished() method which displays and logs the results.
+Here is the `batchFinished()` method which displays and logs the results.

 ```php
 /**